 Dyscalculia has a neurological basis.
 Although it is not yet fully understood, we know that people with dyscalculia show differences in their brain networks that are activated during mathematical processing.
 From a cognitive standpoint, we know that people with dyscalculia may have specific difficulties in understanding, comparing, or manipulating numbers or more general weaknesses in attention, working memory, or visuospatial functions.
 Since these more general cognitive processes are not specific to math, dyscalculia may be present along with other learning disabilities, such as dyslexia.

 It is important to identify math learning disabilities as early as possible so that effective interventions and accommodations can be put in place.
 A neuropsychological evaluation can help identify dyscalculia and the cognitive difficulties likely contributing to it and help set up an effective treatment plan.

 Nonverbal Learning Disabilities (NVLDs)

 Unlike dyslexia or dyscalculia, nonverbal learning disability is not a specific disorder but rather a category of learning problems that are not language-based.
 These are difficulties that may affect academic and/or social functioning often manifesting as visuospatial problems, sensorimotor difficulties, problems with higher-order information processing, or social skills.
-Since this is a broad category, typical difficulties vary a great deal, from trouble tying shoes in a younger child to understanding non-verbal clues in social situations.Since NVLD is not a specific diagnosis, a neuropsychological evaluation when it is suspected can be particularly valuable in helping identify the specific pattern of cognitive, sensory, motor, or social problems so that they can be addressed as quickly and effectively as possible.
+Since this is a broad category, typical difficulties vary a great deal, from trouble tying shoes in a younger child to understanding non-verbal clues in social situations.Since NVLD is not a specific diagnosis, when it is suspected, a neuropsychological evaluation can be particularly valuable in helping identify the specific pattern of cognitive, sensory, motor, or social problems so that they can be addressed as quickly and effectively as possible.